-Current River: Cedar Grove to Round Spring is a 25 mile moderately trafficked point-to-point trail located near Jadwin, MO that features a river and is good for all skill levels.
+Current River: Cedar Grove to Round Spring is a 25 mile moderately trafficked point-to-point trail located near Jadwin, Missouri that features a river and is good for all skill levels.
 The trail is primarily used for camping, nature trips, birding, and canoeing and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash